Type: Departments & Directorates

 The Unit is also involved in applying Governmental-wide policies, standards and protocols which are aimed at ensuring that IT systems are mutually compatible.

-Vision: Promoting Malta’s foreign policy across the globe through the effective use of Information Technology.
+Vision: Enabling the National Foreign Policy through the effective use of Information Technology.

 Mission: We take pride in our ability and consistent approach to strategically support our clients whilst reducing excessive bureaucratic processes through the effective implementation of technology.